andersabjorn/CommunityData-Analyzer/README.md

 A .NET Web Application to analyze and visualize local demographic trends using data from Statistics Sweden (SCB).
 This project focuses on translating raw open data into actionable insights using clean architecture.
+And practise on these five design patterns:

+1. Strategy
+	2. Observer
+	3. Factory Method
+	4. Adapter
+	5. Builder

 ## 🚀 Project Roadmap (MVP Strategy)